How to Get the List of Computer Accounts in an Active Directory Domain Using PowerShell

 Get-ADComputer -Filter * -Properties LastLogonDate | Where-Object { $_.LastLogonDate -lt (Get-Date).AddDays(-90) } | Select-Object Name, LastLogonDate

-This retrieves computers that have not logged in for the last 90 days.
+This command will pull up all the computers that haven’t logged in for the past 90 days.

 Exporting the List to a CSV File

-To save the list of computer accounts to a CSV file for reporting or further analysis:
+If you want to save this list of computer accounts to a CSV file for reporting or further analysis, you can use the following command:

 Get-ADComputer -Filter * | Select-Object Name, OperatingSystem, LastLogonDate | Export-Csv -Path C:\ComputerList.csv -NoTypeInformation